kplau1128/helpers-utilities/README.md

 ### Files

 - **`utility_diagnostic/vae/vae_diagnostic.py`**: A Python script for running diagnostics on the VAE decoder submodules of a diffusion pipeline.
-It supports features like submodule compilation, image generation, and logging to TensorBoard or Weights and Biases.
+For detailed documentation, please refer to the [VAE Diagnostic Tool Documentation](utility_diagnostic/vae/README.md).

 ## Features